blocksecteam/rustle/README.md

 [![License: AGPL v3](https://img.shields.io/github/license/blocksecteam/rustle)](LICENSE)
 [![AwesomeNEAR](https://img.shields.io/badge/AwesomeNEAR-Rustle-blue)](https://awesomenear.com/rustle)

-Rustle is an automatic static analyzer for NEAR smart contract in Rust.
-It can help to locate tens of different vulnerabilities in NEAR smart contract.
+Rustle is an automatic static analyzer for NEAR smart contracts in Rust.
+It can help to locate tens of different vulnerabilities in NEAR smart contracts.
 According to [DefiLlama](https://defillama.com/chain/Near), among the top 10 DApps in NEAR, 8 are audited by BlockSec.
-With the rich audit experience and deep understanding on NEAR protocol, we build this tool and share it with the community.
+With rich audit experience and a deep understanding of NEAR protocol, we build this tool and share it with the community.

 ## Get started